mpjashby/lesscrime.info/charts.md

 30. Clearance rates for different crime types (detection-rates)
 31. Prison population over time
 32. Police use of firearms
-33. Attrition of sex-offending cases in the CJS
+33. Attrition of sex-offending cases in the CJS (use PRC outcomes open data from chart 28)
 34. Importance of crime as an issue of public concern over time
 35. Variation in violence victimisation risk by age, sex etc. (violence-risk)
 36. Incidence of CSEW fraud by type